Nutrition 101: A Beginner’s Guide to Nutrition

 Write down everything you eat and drink for two weeks in a food journal (or keep it logged in an app).
 Write down when you ate it and how much you ate.
 More specific the better as it will be hard to figure out how much you ate if you put down “chicken with pasta” for lunch.
 But do what you can.
 Also don’t necessarily change your food and drink pattern although it is hard to recommend against a healthier choice.
 For example, just having to write things down will probably make you more cognizant of what you are eating, so you may eat less or better.
 This is probably a good problem to have.

 Now that you have it written down, start to add it up.
 There are a lot of places to do this, but we have many phone or web apps that are very easy to use.
-MyFitnessPal is a big one.
+MyFitnessPal is probably the most popular one, but I have used LoseIt and liked it better.
 I used to use FatSecret many years ago.
 Here is another post with some good ideas.
 Now tally up all your calories and macronutrients (carbs, protein, fat).
 If you are using a paper log, don’t wait to do this at the end of the two weeks.
 Do it each day or every few days.
 I would recommend using an app to track it though since it’s so easy and the data are immediately accessible.

 Step 3: Get Educated